 Resources for Asteroid Hunters

 Overall coordination of the world wide effort is found at the IAU Minor Planet Center.
 This center establishes the guidelines for undertaking Astrometry known as the Guide to Minor Body Astrometry.
+The latter guide should be studied.
 Here you will find resources on Astrometry software and techniques, as well as , how to report your findings.
 Suggest products if you are going to do Astrometry at your own observatory.
 We have used products from " Software Bisque".
 Their combination of "CCDsoft" (older control software no longer being supported) to run our Cameras and "The Sky" to control our computerized Meade 16" LX 200 Telescope had given us a very user friendly systems so that Undergraduate students can join Our Research Group and assists us in this effort.
 We still use the latest version of "The SKY" to plan our runs when we are hunting for unknowns at our remote sites.
 We also used and still use for our remote work Astrometricahttp://www.astrometrica.at/ which is excellent for blinking, finding asteroids and its "track and stack" is worth learning because it will increase your ability to get faster and dimming targets!

 Time Keeping software: